 So how come it didn’t top the lap times?
 In truth, I think it’s out-gunned.
 Initially it feels raw and punchy, but that eagerness to please tends to drop off as the revs increase and the drive to rear wheel gets more and more asthmatic.
 Don’t be misled into thinking this bike is like Miss Daisy; it’s still plenty rapid, but not in the same way as some of the newer offerings.

 As for tech, the Yammy’s hard to fault (ABS aside).
 It’s got anything and everything you could ever ask for and, better still, all the systems are easy to adjust and actually do the job they purport to do.
 The dash is awesome, although it’s got so much data on show it’s hard to take it all in when you’re biting the screen and banging in a fast lap.

 To throw a few other concerns into the mix, the size of the bike means you’re pretty cramped, so you feel it in your legs and wrists after a decent stint on track.
 The gearbox feels a little wooden, too.
 It’s hard to tell when you’ve downshifted, which isn’t confidence inspiring when you’re powering into a bend.
 I’m sure you’d adapt to all factors if you were to own this bike.

 As O’Halloran and MacKenzie are proving in BSB, there’s still plenty of life left in this old(ish) dog.

-Come back this time tomorrow to find out which bike came sixth in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Come back this time tomorrow to find out which bike came sixth in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.